hivtools/hint/docs/GenericChart.md

 #### DataSourceSelections

-This types defines the selected datasetId and filter selections for a single data source.
+This type defines the selected datasetId and filter selections for a single data source.